 Your doctor will do a physical exam and review your symptoms.
 HSP can be diagnosed if you have two or more symptoms.
 The doctor may do a skin biopsy and/or blood and urine test.
 They also can do additional tests to rule out other conditions.

 Doctors do not know how to prevent HSP.
 The disease is more common in boys than in girls.
 Children 2 to 11 years of age are more likely to be affected, but adults can get it too.

 Henoch-Schönlein purpura treatment

 There is no specific treatment for HSP.
 Your doctor can prescribe medicine to help you feel better.
-Antibiotics can treat an infection that may have triggered the disease.
+Antibiotics can treat a bacterial infection that may have triggered the disease.
 HSP often goes away without treatment.
 Anti-inflammatory medicines, such as ibuprofen or naproxen help with swelling and joint pain.
 Steroids, such as prednisone, can help treat severe joint and stomach pain.